 As for when we are represented, there are a lot of things you’re “not supposed to do” with plus-sized models.

 You’re not supposed to dress them in bright colours or bold patterns.
 You’re not supposed to shoot them from below, and you’re not supposed to pose them in a way that accentuates their fatness.
 In other words, you’re meant to make them look smaller, quieter and as much like a thin model as you possibly can.

 I call bullshit.
 Fat people spend a significant chunk of our lives trying to look like everyone else.
 Why, when it’s our turn in the spotlight, must we still do that?

-Fat people can wear whatever they want, be loud and unapologetic—without consequence.
+Fat people can wear whatever we want, and be as loud and unapologetic as we want, without consequence.
 So quit telling us to hide because you don’t like looking at us.